 - A place to propose to your future spouse.

-- A place to organise your wedding.
+- A place to organize your wedding.

 - Somewhere to dump your kids when you go shopping.